-VOLUNTEER LABOR AND SERVICES ARE SUBJECT TO THE FOLLOWING RESTRICTIONS:
+VOLUNTEER LABOR AND SERVICES RESTRICTIONS

 - 1. Time spent by Department of Natural Resources employees on an Urban Forestry Grant project is an ineligible cost, whether or not the employee is in pay status. - 2.
 Unpaid (personal) time spent on an Urban Forestry Grant project by other government employees-including those employed by other state agencies-can be claimed as a donation, provided the grant recipient is not that person's employer. - 3.
 Unpaid (personal) time spent by government employees on an Urban Forestry Grant project sponsored by their own employer cannot be claimed as a donation.
 For example, if an employee of the grant recipient "volunteers" time to the project on a Saturday, that time is not an eligible project cost.
-Time spent on the project by an employee of the grant recipient during paid work hours is eligible as an in-kind expense, not a donation, and is valued at the employee's normal pay rate, plus benefits. - 4.
+Time spent on the project by an employee of the grant recipient during paid work hours is eligible as a reimbursable expense, not a donation, and is valued at the employee's normal pay rate, plus benefits. - 4.
 Unpaid (personal) time spent by employees of a nonprofit organization on an Urban Forestry Grant project sponsored by their own employer can be claimed as a donation, provided that the nature of the volunteer work is clearly distinguishable from that when in pay status. - 5.
-Time spent by local, state, federal or tribal government employees and public school teachers in pay status (normal work hours) on another grant recipient's Urban Forestry Grant project cannot be claimed as a donation.
-For example, if a city forestry department plants trees for a nonprofit organization's grant project, no value/cost can be claimed for that service.
-However, if the grant recipient enters into a Cooperative Agreement with a local government partner, the government employees' time would be an eligible reimbursable project cost, not a donation.
-Contact the urban forestry staff as soon as possible if you intend to apply for this type of project. - 6.
-Public school students' time spent on an Urban Forestry Grant project during the normal school day cannot be claimed as a donation. - 7.
 Persons who donate time to a project while in pay status (by a non-government employer) must have written permission from that employer authorizing their work on behalf of the employer.
 The letter of authorization must include the names of employees authorized to donate time and an estimate of the number of hours each employee will donate to the project.
-The letter must be submitted with the grant recipient's reimbursement request. - 8.
-Labor supplied by public offenders sentenced to community service may be considered as volunteer time if the community justice program provides written documentation that the individual worker chooses whether to fulfill his or her community service commitment on the grant project.
+The letter must be submitted with the grant recipient's reimbursement request. - 6.
+Labor supplied by public offenders sentenced to community service may be considered as volunteer time if the community justice program provides written documentation that the individual worker chooses whether to fulfill his or her community service commitment on the grant project. - 7.
+Public school students' time spent on an Urban Forestry Grant project during the normal school day cannot be claimed as a donation.